ts-azure-services/drift-primer/_sources/ddrift_narrative.md

 	- After re-training, a number of other features now out-rank `Contract`. ![ddrift_exp_features](./imgs/ddrift_exp_features.jpg)
 	- Test accuracy is validated with ...
-3. **Data Drift Monitor.** One of the ways to keep track of some of these shifts is to periodically run a **dataset monitor** which specifically cmpares datasets between different time periods.
+3. **Data Drift Monitor.** One of the ways to keep track of some of these shifts is to periodically run a **dataset monitor** which specifically cmpares datasets over time and between different time periods.
 It then reports back on where differences between distributions are crossing an all-up threshold which can trigger email alerts and notifications like below: ![data_drift_alert](./imgs/data_drift_alert.jpg)
 	- A few examples of some of the available views include: <pic1>